icode100/icode100/README.md

 ## About Me

-I'm a passionate developer with experience in AI.
+I'm a passionate developer interested in AI.
 I love working on open-source projects and contributing to the developer community.

 - 🔭 I’m currently interested in machine learning.
 - 🌱 I’m currently learning computer science and engineering.